-Place: SkyWest, Inc. Headquarters 444 South River Road
+Place: SkyWest, Inc. Headquarters

-St. George, Utah 84790
+444 South River Road St. George, Utah 84790

-Purposes:

-- 1. To elect ten directors of SkyWest, Inc. (the "Company"), to serve until the next Annual Meeting of the Company's shareholders and until their successors are duly elected and qualified: - 2.
-To conduct a vote, on an advisory basis, on the compensation of the Company's named executive officers; - 3.
-To conduct a vote, on an advisory basis, on the frequency of holding future advisory votes on the compensation of the Company's named executive officers every one, two, or three years: - 4.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017; and - 5.
-To transact such other business that may properly come before the Annual Meeting and any adjournment thereof.
+Purposes: 1.
+To elect ten directors of SkyWest, Inc. (the "Company"), to serve until the next Annual qualified;

+Meeting of the Company's shareholders and until their successors are duly elected and executive officers;

+2. To conduct a vote, on an advisory basis, on the compensation of the Company's named any adjournment thereof.

+3. To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018; and

+4. To transact such other business that may properly come before the Annual Meeting and by mail.
-Who Can Vote:

-Shareholders at the close of business on March 6, 2017.
+Who Can Vote: Shareholders at the close of business on March 5, 2018.

-How You Can Vote:

-Shareholders may vote at the Annual Meeting, or in advance over the Internet, by telephone, or by mail l.
-Attin
+How You Can Vote: Shareholders may vote at the Annual Meeting, or in advance over the Internet, by telephone, or l. attin